-Ian is an Assistant Professor in the Departments of Psychology and Economics at OSU.
+Ian is an Associate Professor in the Departments of Psychology and Economics at OSU.
 Before moving to Columbus, Ian was a postdoctoral scholar at the University of Zurich, with Ernst Fehr.
 Prior to that, Ian spent ten years at Caltech, earning his Ph.D. in Behavioral and Social Neuroscience with Antonio Rangel, Colin Camerer, Ralph Adolphs and John Ledyard, his M.Sc. in Social Science, and his B.Sc. in Physics and Business Economics & Management.

 Former Lab Members